Aboutcom/frontend-guidelines-questionnaire/README.md

 		}
 	}
 	```
-	Only where necessry (e.g., because the component is included in multiple different locations), should you reference the location in the rule.
+	Only where necessary (e.g., because the component is included in multiple different locations), should you reference the location in the rule.
 - As a general rule, components should be designed to be fluid by default, and therefore unopinionated regarding width.
 Width is more likely to be set in layouts, or (as in the example above) for specific inclusions ("instances") of the component.
 - **What are some general principles your team should follow when writing CSS?** *(For example, modularity, avoiding long selector strings, etc. See [these](http://cssguidelin.es/) [resources](http://www.yellowshoe.com.au/standards/#css) [for](http://manuals.gravitydept.com/code/css) [inspiration](http://codeguide.co/#css))*